A clean reader for any article

 Sticky notes, highlights, and a clutter-free reader view on every article, research page, and Wikipedia entry.
 Your annotations come back each time you visit—and stay on your device.

-✓ No sign-up ✓ No tracking ✓ Works offline
+✓ No sign-up ✓ No tracking ✓ Reader works offline

 On the best kind of afternoon, your desk catches a slice of sun and the only thing competing for your attention is the book in front of you.
 Reading on the web used to feel something like that.
 Then the pages started shaking and rearranging themselves around you.

-What follows is an argument for reclaiming a little of that stillness—a way to turn any article, anywhere, into something that just sits still and lets you read.
+What follows is an argument for reclaiming a little of that stillness—a way to turn any article into something that just sits still and lets you read.

 Photosynthesis is the biological process by which plants, algae, and certain bacteria convert light energy into chemical energy.
 This energy is stored in the bonds of glucose molecules, synthesized from carbon dioxide and water.